Boletopsis grisea: Distribution and habitat

-Status
+Conservation

-B. grisea is a threatened species in Europe, where it has been short-listed for inclusion in the Berne Convention on the Conservation of European Wildlife and Natural Habitats by the European Council for Conservation of Fungi.
+Boletopsis grisea is a threatened species in Europe, where it has been short-listed for inclusion in the Berne Convention on the Conservation of European Wildlife and Natural Habitats by the European Council for Conservation of Fungi.
 It has been recorded from 15 countries, and appears on five Regional Red Lists.
 Threats to the fungus include deforestation, air pollution, and the use of fertilizers and lime used to increase timber production.